MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreambridgegettargetstream.md

 ## -remarks

-An ACXSTREAMBRIDGE object is used by a circuit to propagate stream creation, the stream’s states transitions and DRM settings between the endpoint's circuit stream segments.
+An ACXSTREAMBRIDGE object is used by a circuit to propagate stream creation, the stream's states transitions and DRM settings between the endpoint's circuit stream segments.
 This object is only used in a multi-circuit (audio composite) scenario.

 This DDI can only be called from the driver's input stream property handler context.
 The caller invokes this DDI to manually send I/O to the out-stream of this stream-bridge object.

 The returned target stream is only valid in the context of the input stream property handler.
 Note that the target stream may be already busy sending other I/O (such as state change) as directed by other ks property stream operations.

 ### Example